dgalmeida/effective-java-others-examples/src/main/java/chapter02/README.md

 Item 1.
-Consider static factory methods instead of constructors.
+Consider static factory methods instead of constructors. (page 28)
-..* One advantage of static factory methods is that, unlike constructors, they have names.
+* One advantage of static factory methods is that, unlike constructors, they have names.

 Ex.
 ```Java